johnnovak/johnnovak.site/blog/_posts/2016-04-30-the-nim-raytracer-project-part2.md

 ### Notation

-As I mentioned, the aim is to use a consistent mathematical notation throughout the whole series, so let's define the that first!
+As I mentioned, the aim is to use a consistent mathematical notation throughout the whole series, so let's define that first!

 \$\$\cl\"ma-legend-align\"{\table
 f, \text\"scalar\";